 Methodological nitpicking obscures the undeniable fact that a ludicrously small number of individuals hold the same amount of wealth as billions of others

 Author Archive | Ian Angus

-Part Two of Ian Angus’s examination of the disruption of the global nitrogen cycle by an economic system that values profits more than life itself.
+How the global nitrogen cycle has been disrupted by an economic system that values profits more than life itself.